moorepants/eme171/content/pages/octave-matlab-integration-best-practices.rst

 The first type of outputs you may be interested in are functions of the states, time, inputs, and constant parameters.
 It is useful to create a function that can calculate these.
-It is typically best to do this post integration for computational efficiency purposes (e.g. you can leverage vectorization and broadcasting, as shown below).
+It is typically best to do this after integration for both an organizational standpoint and computational efficiency purposes (e.g. you an leverage vectorization and broadcasting, as shown below).

 .. math::

-   \mathbf{y} = \mathbf{h}(t, \mathbf{x}, \mathbf{r}, \mathbf{p})
+   \mathbf{y} = \mathbf{g}(t, \mathbf{x}, \mathbf{r}, \mathbf{p})

-Example outputs for the penudlum might be the Cartesian coordinates of the pendulum bob and the energy, kinetic and potential.
-The function below
+Example outputs for the pendulum might be the Cartesian coordinates of the pendulum bob and the energy, kinetic and potential.
+The equations below describe these computations:
-computes:

 .. math::